War in the Vendée: Defeat (October–December 1793)

 The Republican army was reinforced, benefiting from the first men of the levée en masse and reinforcements from Mainz.
 The Vendean army had its first serious defeat at the Battle of Cholet on 17 October; worse for the rebels, their army was split.
 In October 1793 the main force, commanded by Henri de la Rochejaquelein and numbering some 25,000 (followed by thousands of civilians of all ages), crossed the Loire, headed for the port of Granville where they expected to be greeted by a British fleet and an army of exiled French nobles.
 Arriving at Granville, they found the city surrounded by Republican forces, with no British ships in sight.
 Their attempts to take the city were unsuccessful.
 During the retreat, the extended columns fell prey to Republican forces; suffering from hunger and disease, they died in the thousands.
 The force was defeated in the last, decisive Battle of Savenay on 23 December.
 Among those executed the following day was lieutenant-general Jacques Alexis de Verteuil, but some historians assert that after the battle of Savenay the rebellion was still going on.

 After the Battle of Savenay (December 1793), in a document whose authenticity is disputed, General Westermann reported to his political masters at the convention: "The Vendée is no more ...
 According to your orders, I have trampled their children beneath our horses' feet; I have massacred their women, so they will no longer give birth to brigands.
 I do not have a single prisoner to reproach me.
 I have exterminated them all."
 Such killing of civilians would have been an explicit violation of the convention's orders to Westermann.

-and several thousand living Vendéan prisoners were being held by Westerman's forces though when the letter was supposedly written.
+Furthermore, several thousand living Vendéan prisoners were being held by Westermann's forces at the time the letter was supposedly written.